cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/apptemplates.rst

      - Name of the application template, such as ``ETLBatch`` or ``ETLRealtime``

-This will cause an application template to be updated, and can be used if you are deploying a custom JAR or Plugin and need to update an application template so that your changes are seen.
-Any other updates required (such as the re-creation of adapters based on that Template) are left to the developer or user of the custom JAR or Plugin.
+This will cause an application template to be updated, and can be used if you are deploying a custom JAR or plugin and need to update an application template so that your changes are seen.
+Any other updates required (such as the re-creation of adapters based on that Template) are left to the developer or user of the custom JAR or plugin.

 Note that even though application templates are not namespaced, this particular call is because it is governed by the adapters that use a Template.
 If different adapters in